Sneak A Peek Inside Oprah Winfrey’s $90 Million Montecito Home

 To get to Oprah’s house, you’d have to drive up a long, private driveway.
 This aerial view shows the home surrounded by lush lawns and pine, eucalyptus, ad oak trees.
-Although there is a pool, you can’t see it from this angle.

 “I live in a very beautiful space that I created,” Oprah told Vogue.
 “Every time I leave home and I’m driving out the back with the pond and the ducks, and I’m looking at the grass, and I see the house on the hill.”

-The First Thing That Visitors See
+The First Thing That Visitors See When They Enter

 If you were to walk into Oprah’s Montecito home, this is the first thing you would see.
 The entrance hall includes antique tables that display Oprah’s personal photos.
 A custard-colored staircase spirals to the upper floors.